hcxxstl/hcxxstl/_posts/2021-05-08-AXI-protocol.md

 This article explains the AXI protocol.
 Advanced eXtensible Interface (AXI) is a parallel high performance, synchronous, high-frequency communication interface.
 It is also a burst-based protocol.
 AXI is used a lot for on-chip communication.
 <!--more-->

-* resources
+* Resources
   * [wiki](https://en.wikipedia.org/wiki/Advanced_eXtensible_Interface)

 ## Handshake

-* two handshake singnals
+* Two handshake signals
   * xVALID: driven by source to inform that data is valid
-  * xREADY: deiven by receiver to show it is ready to recieve data
+  * xREADY: driven by receiver to show it is ready to receive data
-* when both xVALID and xREADY is high, a transfer is occured.
+* when both xVALID and xREADY is high, a transfer is occurred.
 * **two rules (this is important!)**
   * source must not wait xREADY to assert xVALID
   * source must keep a high xVALID until a handshake occurs